Class 10 Science Chapter 16 Solution – Management of Natural Resources | SEBA Assam

 1. What changes can you make in your habits to become more environment friendly?

-5. Walking down or use cycle for going to nearby market instead of using vehicle.
+(iv) Walk or use a bicycle for going to nearby places instead of using vehicles.

-7. Reuse carry bags packing materials plastic containers and other reusable material.
+(vi) Reuse carry bags, packing materials, plastic containers and other reusable materials.

 2. What would be the advantage of exploiting resources with short term – aims?